JasonBenichou/indeng243/Tickers/README.md

-Raw datasets comprised of all NASDAQ-listed domestic (US) stocks grouped by sector and market cap.
+Raw datasets comprised of all NASDAQ- and NYSE-listed domestic (US) stocks grouped by sector and market cap.
 Large includes mega-cap (>$200B), and small includes everything $2B and below.
+NYSE sets grouped by market cap and include all sectors.
 Collected 09-Mar-23.